adithirgis/short_bio/README.md

-# short_bio
+# Short Personal Website

-Short Personal Website
+- Built using the postcard package in R.